magfest-archive/ubersystem-deploy/INSTALL-vagrant.md

 ```
 http://localhost:8000/uber/
 ```
-This account, by default, has a login of "magfest@example.com" and the password "magfest".
+The site will have a login of "magfest@example.com" and the password is "magfest".

 9) Everything's installed!
 For more info on how to actually code and make changes, see: [Developer Docs](DEVELOPING.md)